kwameopareasiedu/gamekit/site/apps/docs/pages/audio.md

 In GameKit, non-spatial audio is represented by the `AudioClip2D` class which extends the abstract `AudioClip`.

-The snippet below creates a new non-spatial audio clip from the _test.wav_ resource file with the `AudioGroup.MUSIC` group (more on this later) and a max volume of 75%.
+The snippet below creates a new non-spatial audio clip from the _test.wav_ resource file with the `AudioGroup.MUSIC` group and a max volume of 75%.

 ```java
 new AudioClip2D("test.wav", AudioGroup.MUSIC, 0.75);